-Those affected by family violence and sexual violence face navigating a complex and often fragmented system with a focus on crisis response that includes many different agencies, providers, and services.
+Those affected by family harm and sexual violence face navigating a complex and often fragmented system with a focus on crisis response that includes many different agencies, providers, and services.
 As a result, responses may not provide those affected by family and sexual violence with what they need, or the appropriate opportunities to intervene early and prevent future violence.
-Our Prevention First operating model sees every engagement with those experiencing harm as an opportunity to prevent future harm.
 Family harm crisis response provides opportunities in the short term to prevent ongoing harm and in the long-term opportunities to prevent inter-generational patterns of harm and offending.
 Our response to family harm is primarily about reducing both the occurrence and impact of family violence and preventing future harm.